 • Get up, move, walk, leave their room and play

-• Participate in therapy (physical, occupational and speech)
+• Participate in physical therapy, occupational therapy and speech therapy

 • Improve their mood

-• Improve their interactions with family and staff
+• Improve interactions with family, staff and others

-Our Animal-Assisted Therapy Program is completely funded by the proceeds from special events and donations from individuals, foundations and corporations.
+Our Animal-Assisted Therapy program is completely funded by proceeds from special events and donations from individuals, foundations and corporations.

 Phoenix Children’s Foundation